 Keep in mind that Paris awaits outside, as beautiful and mesmerizing in the winter as she is in the summer months – minus the crowds.

 It is easy to forget that Paris has great bones when she is wrapped in summer foliage.
 The temptation, then, in the shadow of the trees, is to look around, more than to look up.
 In the winter, your eyes focus more easily on the elegant façades, the architectural feats, and the details.

 How fun to return to summertime favorites and discover them dressed in their winter attire!

 In the summer, Parisians take the sun and heat for granted.
 In the winter, they live for those precious moments when the clouds part; and the sunlight wraps them up, bringing some warmth, revealing colors and shadows.

-Then there is the rain, the ubiquitous rain.
+Then there is the rain.
 Like most Parisians, I used to hate it, as I commuted to work.
 I would overhear tourists rhapsodize about it.
 I did not get it, but I do now.
 Paris in the rain glistens.
 Paris in the winter shines.
 Forget pollution and filth: The rain magically washes it all away, revealing those great bones, that once immaculate complexion.